-When it comes to choosing a home loan, one of basic decisions you’ll need to make it over selecting a fixed or variable rate.
+When it comes to choosing a home loan, one of the basic decisions you’ll need to make is whether to select a fixed or variable rate.

 A fixed rate allows you to lock into the same rate for a certain period of time (usually 1 year, 3 years or 5 years).
 This protects you from rate rises – but also means you are locked into a rate if rates go down.
 Many first home buyers choose a fixed rate to kickstart their home loan term, to give them a chance to start making repayments at an amount they know they can afford.
 If you decide to exit the fixed rate period before the end of its term, you will be charged a break cost.